-For more on our CBD cosmetics, read here.
+For more on our CBD cosmetics, read our CBD cosmetics guide.

 One of the most common forms of CBD is supplements.
-This is where you’ll find CBD gummy bears, CBD coffee and even CBD protein bars, alongside more traditional ingestion methods such as tablets, gel capsules and lozenges.
+This is where you’ll find CBD Gummy Bears, CBD coffee and even CBD protein bars, alongside more traditional ingestion methods such as vitamin tablets and lozenges.

 Whilst research has shown that ingesting CBD through your stomach reduces its bioavailability, it does make tracking your dosage through the day much easier, and is generally the quickest and most hassle-free way of taking CBD.

-Supplements are a great way of, well, supplementing your CBD intake.
-It means that you can just carry a bag of CBD Gummy Bears wherever you go, and dose more discreetly in public, when you've left your Oral Drops at your desk.
+Supplements are a great way of, well, supplementing your daily CBD intake.
+It means that you can just carry a tub of CBD Gummy Bears wherever you go, and dose more discreetly in public.
 That makes them perfect for being on the go.

 With the supplements it’ll usually take at least an hour to feel the effects, which will then last for around six hours.
-However, since the CBD first passes through the digestive system this can fluctuate depending on the person and their metabolism rate.
+However, since the CBD first passes through the digestive system this can fluctuate depending on metabolism.

 Step 3: What's my dosage?

 You know what CBD is, and you’ve managed to decide on a means of taking it.
 All settled right?
-Well you actually still have to choose the strength of your CBD, arguably one of the most important factors to decide before purchasing your CBD product.
+Well you actually still have to choose the strength of your CBD, one of the most important factors.
+Our users

 Find your dosage